andyw8/andyw8.github.io/_posts/2020-03-15-cron-scaling-rails.markdown

 They run quickly and don't require significant system resources.

 The difficulty comes when cron is used to execute tasks which rely on the Rails application.
-It's easy to make use of cron for this, because we call the `rails runner` command to invoke a method on a class.
+It's easy to make use of cron for this, because we can call the `rails runner` command to invoke a method on a class.

 On a small app, this approach may be fine, but when scaling up there are some serious drawbacks.